-4.1 Carnivals and Similar Events
+161-4.1 Carnivals and similar events

-- A. Carnivals, public meeting tents, circuses, and similar short-term temporary uses may be given temporary permits for varying defined periods by the Township Board; such temporary use shall be first determined by the Board as being not injurious to the surrounding neighborhood and not contrary to the spirit and purpose of this Ordinance. - B. Carnivals and similar events must be fenced on all sides with a four-foot wall or fence.
+- Carnivals, public meeting tents, circuses, and similar short-term temporary uses may be given temporary permits for varying defined periods by the Township Board; such temporary use shall be first determined by the Board as being not injurious to the surrounding neighborhood and not contrary to the spirit and purpose of this Ordinance. - В. Carnivals and similar events must be fenced on all sides with a four-foot wall or fence.
 Carnivals and similar events may be allowed for periods not to exceed two (2) weeks, subject to renewal by the Board.
 The recreation space shall have a minimum setback of five hundred (500) feet from a residential district unless the district is separated from the use by a major or secondary thoroughfare.
-The minimum setback from the thoroughfare shall be 200 feet. - C. Temporary use applications shall specify requested occupancy, parking, restroom facilities and hours of operation.
+The minimum setback from the thoroughfare shall be 200 feet. - Temporary use applications shall specify requested occupancy, parking, restroom facilities and hours of operation.
 The Board shall refer to this information in determining whether the use is appropriate.
 The Board shall require the operator to provide a general liability policy which names the Township as a party insured incident to the operation of such activity - D. The nearest point of such event shall not be less than five hundred (500') feet from a major road, nor less than five hundred (500') feet from any lot of record upon which a dwelling is located or permitted.

-4.2 Dwellings in Non-Residential Districts
+161-4.2 Dwellings in non-residential districts

-No dwellings shall be erected in the Commercial or the Industrial District.
+No dwellings shall be erected in the Commercial or the Industrial district.
 However, the sleeping quarters of a watchman or a caretaker may be permitted in said district in conformance with the specific requirements of the particular district.
 Said sleeping quarters shall not be constructed as permanent sleeping or housekeeping facilities.

-4.3 Garage Sales, Rummage Sales and The Like
+161-4.3 Garage sales, rummage sales and the like